 As the diners were placed during dinner, it was of paramount importance according to the levels and classes, and the central fire had to be spectacular.
 Look at the size it’s.

-It’s the Highland distillery that’s further south, and we loved it.
+The Highland distillery is further south, and we loved it.
 It is a family distillery, which does not belong to one of these large groups that now dominate all major distilleries.

 This distillery is small, and everything is done without haste; it is one of its mottos, its whisky is made without haste, without running.

 The water they use is taken from a spring that reaches directly into the distillery and stores it in a kind of natural pool.

 In the end, after several visits to distilleries, you realize that everyone counts more or less the same thing, except for one thing, how they do the process of malting barley.